 Why do I choose bikepacking bags over traditional cycle touring panniers?

 This is still something I get asked a lot so I thought I’d write a blog to explain my experiences.
-The answer is subjective depending on what you value from riding a bike but I hope my answers give an interesting insight into why I ditched panniers for my longer tours and what situations might see me using them again.
+The answer is subjective depending on what you value from riding a bike, I hope my answers below give an interesting insight into why I ditched panniers for my longer tours and what situations might see me using them again.

 What is the difference between Cycle Touring and Bikepacking?

 To me cycle touring is the concept of riding a bike loaded with racks and panniers and riding a route without going off road much nor with much consideration to speed or efficiency.

 Bikepacking is not new because the concept of strapping bags to the bike is as old as bikes themselves.
 In the last 5 years new ways of attaching kit with improved bikepacking bags has seen it become massively popular and I was quick to adopt them.
 Why?
 You’ll have to read on…..